Patient rights and responsibilities

 - The patient has the right to be informed of hospital policies and practices that relate to patient care, treatment and responsibilities.
 The patient has the right to be informed of available resources for resolving disputes, grievances and conflicts, such as ethics committees, patient representatives or other mechanisms available in the institution.
 The patient has the right to be informed of the hospital's charges for services and available payment methods.

-- The patient has the right to have pain assessed and appropriately managed.
+- The patient has the right to be free from restraint.

 - The patient has the right to have cultural and personal values, beliefs and preferences respected and to be free from neglect, exploitation, and all forms of abuse or harassment.